scorpiocavalier/m4-6-react--reducers/README.md

 ![TicketWidget initial UI](./assets/just-the-seats.png)

 Critically, you'll notice that there are 8 rows, with 12 seats per row.
-THis is because this is what the server tells us, with the `numOfSeats` and `seatsPerRow` variables.
+This is because this is what the server tells us, with the `numOfSeats` and `seatsPerRow` variables.
 Your job is to take this data and produce this UI :)

 _HINT:_ Remember, the image is provided in `src/assets/seat-available.svg`.
 Images can be `import`ed just like JS modules!